The Ultimate Guide on Capital Gains Tax for Property Investments

 To calculate your capital proceeds, you’ll need to subtract your property’s cost base from the selling price of your investment property:

-Asset sale price – cost base = capital proceeds
+Asset sale price – cost base = net capital gain

 It’s worth noting the expenses you can add to your cost base because it’ll reduce the capital proceeds and ultimately help reduce the amount of CGT payable.
 Some expenses include: